Sofia Region

 Sofia is a region in northern Madagascar.
 It is named for the Sofia River.
-The region covers 50,100 km² and had a population of 1,500,227 in 2018.
-The administrative capital is Antsohihy.
+It is the second largest Malagasy region (behind Atsimo-Andrefana) with an area of 50,100 km² (19,300 sq mi), and had a population of 1,500,227 in 2018.
+Antsohihy is the administrative capital.

 Administrative divisions

 Sofia Region is divided into seven districts, which are sub-divided into 108 communes.